Scope

 Color

 I made a semantic-based color system so each color communicates purpose.
+All combinations were tested for accessibility using Material Design’s contrast tools.

 Typography